-Didrik Jørgensen Smed (1775-1842, 5 generations) was only 9 years old when his father Jørgen Smed Didriksen died and in the census 1786 he stayed with Peder Søegaard at Ulstrup as a farm boy.
+Didrik Jørgensen Smed (1775-1842, 5 generations) was only 9 years old when his father Jørgen Smed Didriksen died and in the census of 1786 he stayed with Peder Søegaard at Ulstrup as a farm boy.
 The next census in 1801 Didrich Jørgensen is registered working at Biilliit farm, Genstrup sogn, Randers County.
 Later he settled and married in Laastrup, Viborg County.

 A detailed map of Laastrup. – Laastrup church.

 My homework was not done so I could try to track where Didrik Jørgensen had lived.
 I only looked around and inside the church.

 The 15th September 1944 during the WW2 and the German occupation of Denmark an Avro Lancaster was shot down and crashed close to Laastrup.
 All seven airmen died and were later buried at Laastrup churchyard.
 As a gratitude, the local people erected a memorial.
 A photo of the airmen and a look inside the church.

 To make the story complete with the churches connected to the Jørgensen/Didriksen family I also include the map marked “Ullits – Farsø – Nyrup – Gislum”.

 A detailed map of the border between Aalborg and Viborg Counties.

-In order to make it more authentic I found some old postcards. – Farsø church where Peder and Maren was married April 1889. – Ullits church where Peder and Maren’s two girls Maren Kirstine and Jørgine Ane Katrine was baptized. – Gislum church on a postcard from 1914.
+In order to make it more authentic, I found some old postcards. – Farsø church where Peder and Maren were married April 1889. – Ullits church where Peder and Maren’s two girls Maren Kirstine and Jørgine Ane Katrine was baptized. – Gislum church on a postcard from 1914.
 Peder Jørgensen was born in Nyrup and baptized in Gislum church.
-Gislum church has also been center for a great deal of the Jørgensen family baptisms, marriages and burials.
+Gislum church has also been center for a great deal of the Jørgensen family baptisms, marriages, and burials.

 For the philatelic interested is showing the other side of the postcard with Gislum church.
-The card is to my grand-father from his brother.
+The card is for my grandfather from his brother.